bagherig/meetup-analysis/README.md

 ## Storage
 Raw open events, open venues, event comments, photos, and RSVP's data were stored in [_Google Cloud Storage_](https://console.cloud.google.com/storage/browser/meetup_stream_data?project=meetup-analysis).
 The member profiles and group profiles data were stored in a [_Google Cloud Firestore_](https://console.cloud.google.com/firestore) database.

+## Main Script
+The main script, `trigger_gcf.py`, is responsible for connecting to each `meetup.com` stream and triggering a Cloud Function to store the data inside a GCS bucket.
+Additionally, the script looks for
 ## Cloud Functions
 Processes in the flowchart were assigned to [Cloud Functions](https://cloud.google.com/functions/docs/).
 Three cloud functions were responsible for storing the data inside GCS or Firestore; Another GCF was responsible for reporting all errors that occured in other cloud functions and scripts to Slack.